 San Anselmo’s history is closely tied to its prominence as a junction on the North Coast Pacific Railroad (later the Northwestern Pacific).
 The railroad, completed in 1875, and our temperate climate drew visitors from San Francisco for a sunny break from summertime fog.
-The town began to grow and develop when San Francisco Theological Seminary moved to the area in 1892; the Seminary’s buildings are architecturally and historically significant and are town landmarks.
+The town began to grow and develop when the San Francisco Theological Seminary moved to the area in 1892; the Seminary’s buildings are architecturally and historically significant and are town landmarks.
 San Anselmo was incorporated in 1907 after an influx of refugees from the 1906 San Francisco earthquake and fire built permanent homes.

 See reviews on tripadvisor:

 We are excited to be newly featured on hotelme.com.
 Click below to be one of the first to review us on this site: